heimmat/FileOpener/README.md

 # FileOpener
 ## Description
 **FileOpener** automates opening files and retrieving their contents.
-It employs @Stuk 's library [JSZip](https://github.com/Stuk/jszip) to open and retrieve files in zipped archives.
+It employs [Stuk's library JSZip](https://github.com/Stuk/jszip) to open and retrieve files in zipped archives.

 ## Using FileOpener
 ### Adding FileOpener to my project